rocky-linux/documentation/docs/guides/web/apache-sites-enabled.md

 ### The site configuration - `https`

-Once you have generated your keys and purchased the SSL/TLS certificate, you can now move forward with the configuration of the website, using your keys.
+Once you have generated your keys and purchased the SSL/TLS certificate, you can move forward with the website configuration using your keys.

 For starters, break down the beginning of the configuration file.
 For instance, even though you still want to listen on port 80 (standard `http` port) for incoming requests, you do not want any of those requests to actually go to port 80.